qualiaMachine/deep-learning-intro/_episodes/02-keras.md

 questions:
 - "What is a neural network?"
 - "How do I compose a Neural Network using Keras?"
-- "How do I train this network on a dataset"
+- "How do I train this network on a dataset?"
-- "How do I get insight into learning process"
+- "How do I get insight into learning process?"
-- "How do I measure the performance of the network"
+- "How do I measure the performance of the network?"
 objectives:
 - "Use the deep learning workflow to structure the notebook"
 - "Explore the dataset using pandas and seaborn"